CTSecUK/CyberYoddha-CTF-2020/Write-ups/Shebang5.md

 find: '/root': Permission denied
 ```

-`/etc/passwords/shebang6` <---- that's got to be something?!
+We can see from the above output the file `/etc/passwords/shebang6`.
+That's got to be something?!

+running the /var/cat binary against the file we get the following;

 ```
 shebang5@fe2149a30ae1:~$ /var/cat /etc/passwords/shebang6